xplshn/bigdl/README.md

 In the case of `--transparent`, it runs the program from $PATH and if it isn't available in the user's $PATH it will pull the binary from `bigdl`'s repos and run it from cache.
 In the case of `--silent`, it simply hides the progressbar and all optional messages (warnings) that `bigdl` can show, as oppossed to `--verbose`, which will always report if the binary is found on cache + the return code of the binary to be ran if it differs from 0.
 ##### Flags that correspond to the `install` functionality
-`--silent`
+`--silent`, it hides the progressbar and doesn't print the installation message
 ##### `Update` arguments:
 Update can receive an optional list of specific binaries to update OR no arguments at all.
 When `update` receives no arguments it updates everything that is both found in the repos and in your `$INSTALL_DIR`.
-###### NOTE: I may remove this at some point and instead make the `install`/`add` functionality be able to install multiple binaries at the same time.
 ##### Arguments of `info`
 When `info` is called with no arguments, it displays binaries which are part of the `list` and are also found on your `$INSTALL_DIR`.
 If `info` is called with a binary's name as argument, `info` will display as much information of it as is available.
-The "Size", "SHA256", "B3SUM" fields may not match your local installation if the binary wasn't provided by `bigdl` or it isn't updated.
+The "Size", "SHA256", "Version" fields may not match your local installation if the binary wasn't provided by `bigdl` or if it isn't up-to-date.
 ###### Example:
 ```
 $ bigdl info micro